IM3S/LDAR_Sim/LDAR-Sim_inputs.md

 `method_names`: shorthand method to specify methods by their names, and include them in more than one simulation easily and reliably.
 Used only in programs.

-## Ordering of programs and method updates

-The parameter file is respected, except for

 ## Parameter File Formats

 LDAR-Sim includes a flexible input parameter mapper that accepts a variety of input parameter formats, choose the one that you like the best.
 Yaml[YAML](https://en.wikipedia.org/wiki/YAML) is the easiest to read for humans, allows inline comments, and is recommended.
 The following formats are accepted: